jonathanong/ci-workshop/instructions/03-ci-testing.md

   - Run server tests, then report code coverage to `codecov`
   - Run react tests, then report code coverage to `codecov`

-Note: every time you run `jest`, a `coverage/` directory is created with coverage.
+Every time you run `jest`, a `coverage/` directory is created with coverage, so after sending results to codecov, delete the `coverage/` folder.